subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 1. **GffCompare compare assembled transcripts to a reference annotation** {% icon tool %}:
 > **GTF annotated by gffCompare**
 > **filter gffCompare class_codes to convert**
-> `j : Potentially novel isoform (fragment): at least one splice junction is shared with a reference transcript
+>  -`j : Potentially novel isoform (fragment): at least one splice junction is shared with a reference transcript`
-> e : Single exon transfrag overlapping a reference exon and at least 10 bp of a reference intron, indicating a possible pre-mRNA fragment.
+>  - `e : Single exon transfrag overlapping a reference exon and at least 10 bp of a reference intron, indicating a possible    >    pre-mRNA fragment.`
-> i : A transfrag falling entirely within a reference intron
+>  - `i : A transfrag falling entirely within a reference intron`
-> p : Possible polymerase run-on fragment (within 2Kbases of a reference transcript)
+>  - ` p : Possible polymerase run-on fragment (within 2Kbases of a reference transcript)`
-> u : Unknown, intergenic transcript`
+>  - `u : Unknown, intergenic transcript`

 >   2. Click **Execute** and inspect the resulting files after they turned green with the **View data** icon:
 >